-An introduction to the structure and classification of eukaryotes, prokaryotes and viruses; microbiological techniques - microscope, pure culture, sterilisation and enumeration; growth and death of bacteria, fungi and viruses; the use and abuse of disinfectants and antibiotics; genetics of micro-organisms; symbiosis, parasitism and infectious diseases in plants and animals; the immune system; the microbiology of foods, fodders and other agricultural products; water pollution; microbial involvement in the carbon, sulphur and nitrogen cycles; use of micro-organisms in the biosynthesis of useful products - biotechnology.
+An introduction to the structure and classification of eukaryotes, prokaryotes and viruses; microbiological techniques - microscope, pure culture, sterilisation and enumeration; growth and death of bacteria, fungi and viruses; the use and abuse of disinfectants and antibiotics; genetics of micro-organisms; symbiosis, parasitism and infectious diseases in plants and animals; the immune system; the microbiology of foods, fodders and other agricultural products; water pollution; microbial involvement in the carbon, sulphur and nitrogen cycles; use of micro-organisms in the biosynthesis of useful products biotechnology.

-INDM 3009 Food Microbiology II
+Food Microbiology II

-Incidence and types of micro-organisms in foods; the principles underlying spoilage; pathogens transmitted through food; methods of food preservation; role of micro-organisms in the production of food and food supplements; biotechnology; quality assurance microbiological standards; factory hygiene and waste disposal.
+Incidence and types of micro-organisms in foods; the principles underlying spoilage; pathogens transmitted through food; methods of food preservation; role of microorganisms in the production of food and food supplements; biotechnology; guality assurance microbiological standards; factory hygiene and waste disposal.

-INDM 3010 Food Microbiology I
+Food Microbiology I

-This course includes most elements of INDM 3009.
+This module includes most elements of INDM 3009.